LattePandaTeam/LattePanda-Win10-Software/Bios/LattePanda v1.1/README.md

 ### Disclaimer:

+Please note that this is a **beta** version of the bios which is still undergoing final testing before its official release.
+This version is **test-only**, so **please confirm with us** before you reflash the bios.
+**Reflashing without notifying us can put your board in a state of no return and void your warranty.**
-Please note that this is a beta version of the Bios which is still undergoing final testing before its official release.
-This version is test-only，and is not covered under your warranty.
-Before you reflash the bios, please ensure that you have saved the Windows product key code and you have an SPI chip programmer to reflash the bios at hardware level.
+Ensure that you have saved the Windows product key code and you have an SPI chip programmer to reflash the bios at hardware level